Esri/dojo-theme-flat/README.md

+# DISCONTINUED

+It is time to move forward and embrace all the modern UI libraries / frameworks instead of sticking to Dojo dijits :ok_hand:

+--- Yiwei Ma

 # dojo-theme-flat

 This theme framework is customized for Dojo dijits, dgrid, as well as some of the ArcGIS API for JS widgets using [Stylus](http://learnboost.github.io/stylus/).